Quantum Spacetime Phenomenology: Introduction and Preliminaries

-The ``prehistorical" works I mentioned in the previous subsection truly were already rather significant: some were essentially establishing that there are good opportunities for the investigation of the classical-gravity limit of quantum gravity (which could provide valuable constraints on quantum-gravity model building) and works such as the ones in Ref.~\cite{elmn} and Ref.~\cite{perci2} were showing that, at least in some cases, it is possible to gain experimental high-sensitivity access to effects that could naturally be part of the correct quantum gravity.
+The rather isolated proposals that composed ``20th-century quantum-gravity phenomenology'' were already rather significant.
+In particular, some of these studies, perhaps most notably the ones in Ref.~\cite{elmn} and Ref.~\cite{perci2} , were providing first preliminary evidence of the fact that it might be possible to investigate experimentally the structure of spacetime at the Planck scale, which is expected to be the main key for the understanding of the quantum-gravity realm, and should involve spacetime quantization.
 But, in spite of their objective significance, these studies did not manage to have an impact on the overall development of quantum-gravity research.
-For example, all mainstream quantum-gravity reviews up to the mid 1990s still only mentioned the ''experiments issue" in the form of some brief remarks amounting to the folkloristic slogan ``to test Planck scale effects we would need to build a particle accelerator all around our galaxy".
+For example, all mainstream quantum-gravity reviews up to the mid 1990s still only mentioned the ``experiments issue'' in the form of some brief folkloristic statements, such as ``the only way to test Planck scale effects is to build a particle accelerator all around our galaxy''.

-This fact that up to the mid 1990s the possibility of a quantum-gravity phenomenology was mostly ignored resulted in large part from a common phenomenon of ''human inertia" that affects some scientific communities, but a small part was also played by a meaningful technical observation: the studies available up to that point relied on models with the magnitude of the effect set by a free dimensionless parameter, and at best the sensitivity of the experiment was at a level such that the dimensionless parameter could be described as a ratio between the Planck length and one of the characteristic length scales of the relevant physical context.
-It is of course true that this kind of dimensional-analysis reasoning does not amount to really establishing that the relevant candidate quantum-gravity effect is being probed with Planck-scale sensitivity, and this resulted in a perception that such studies, while deserving some interest, could not be described genuinely as probes of the quantum-gravity realm.
+This fact that up to the mid 1990s the possibility of a quantum-spacetime phenomenology was mostly ignored resulted in large part from a common phenomenon of ``human inertia'' that affects some scientific communities, but some role was also played by a meaningful technical observation: the studies available up to that point relied on models with the magnitude of the effect set by a free dimensionless parameter, and at best the sensitivity of the experiment was at a level such that one could argue setting the value of the dimensionless parameter as a ratio between the Planck length and one of the characteristic length scales of the relevant physical context.
+It is of course true that this kind of dimensional-analysis reasoning does not amount to really establishing that the relevant candidate quantum-gravity effect is being probed with Planck-scale sensitivity, and this resulted in a perception that such studies, while deserving some interest, could not be described objectively as probes of the quantum-gravity realm.
 For some theorists a certain level of uneasiness also originated from the fact that the formalisms adopted in studies such as the ones in Ref.~\cite{elmn} and Ref.~\cite{perci2} involved rather virulent departures from quantum mechanics.